SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-01-04-xna-to-the-sunburn-gaming-engine-and-beyond.markdown

 # The Editor

-The editor in SunBurn is certainly one of the biggest powerhouse features in pretty the same way as Unities editor works, it is not as pretty (at present), nor does it have true 3D modeling features (granted I personally never saw the need to do actual modeling in the Unity editor except for poc’s).&nbsp; Everything else is pretty much on par, editing attributes and properties of assets, adding in-game only components like triggers, events, manipulating placement of 3D objects within a level, applying lighting and particle effects.
+The editor in SunBurn is certainly one of the biggest powerhouse features in pretty the same way as Unities editor works, it is not as pretty (at present), nor does it have true 3D modeling features (granted I personally never saw the need to do actual modeling in the Unity editor except for poc’s).
+Everything else is pretty much on par, editing attributes and properties of assets, adding in-game only components like triggers, events, manipulating placement of 3D objects within a level, applying lighting and particle effects.

 A few obvious differences do show like the ability in Unity to play the game with the editor open.
 Whereas in SunBurn the editor is effectively part of the game and can be jumped in to and out of on demand, even within a running game on PC or XBOX currently, you can even offer it as a feature of the game if you so with to allow players to build levels.